 Blackboard) as part of the wave of Web 2.0 technologies and social

 networking in education.
-Since 2010 the use of ICT in learning and
+Added to the list are the use of ICT in

 Current scholarly research is examining Asia Pacific